Learn Chinese, Math, English ELA online with WuKong Education!

 Book A Free Trial Class Now

-This comprehensive guide breaks down everything you need to know.
+In this comprehensive guide, WuKong Education will break down everything you need to know for the 2026–2027 admissions cycle.
 Beyond comparing test structures and scoring systems, we’ll take a deep dive into the math sections, where international students often find both their greatest strengths and their biggest surprises.

-At WuKong Education, we’ve helped thousands of students around the world turn math skills into admission success.
+At , we’ve helped thousands of students around the world turn math skills into admission success.
 Let’s decode these exams together so you can make an informed, confident decision for your child.

 Discovering the maths whiz in every child,